funddy/funddy.github.io/_posts/2013-04-02-how-much-should-i-ask-for.md

 ---
 layout: post
 title: "How much should I ask for?"
+description: "As we said in our previous post, our values are: easy, open and secure."
 ---

 As we said in our previous post, our values are: easy, open and secure.